Birrellc/Navigating-Newcastle/README.md

 ### Geordie Dictionary

 Inside the main section will be collapsible fields displaying 'Geordie Dialect' words and phrases which can then be opened up when clicked to show definition, an example and who added the word or phrase to the page.
-Also at the top of the dictionary page is a search bar for the users to search for words specificially incase the list gets too big for users to identify specific works with ease. (admin user can update and delete all words on the dictionary page by the use of 2 buttons below each word only the admin can see)
+Also at the top of the dictionary page is a search bar for the users to search for words specifically in case the list gets too big for users to identify specific works with ease. (admin user can update and delete all words on the dictionary page by the use of 2 buttons below each word only the admin can see)

 ---

 ### Profile

-The profile page will consist of a heading that lists the users username at the top and also a button to add their own word to the dictionary, below this will be a dictionary of all the words the user themselves have added to the website which will be accompanied by 2 buttons, 1 for updating words incase of typo's and also a button to delete the word completely from the database/website.
+The profile page will consist of a heading that lists the users username at the top and also a button to add their own word to the dictionary, below this will be a dictionary of all the words the user themselves have added to the website which will be accompanied by 2 buttons, 1 for updating words in case of typo's and also a button to delete the word completely from the database/website.

 ---